Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/properties.rst

-Let's first have a general grasp of the various panels gathering the bone settings, in Properties editor, *Bone* context:
+Let's first have a general grasp of the various panels gathering the bone settings, in Properties editor, *Bone* tab:

 .. figure:: /images/RiggingBonePrincipalsBonePropertiesEditor.jpg

-   The Bone context.
+   The Bone tab.

 Relations